Shark-NLP/CoNT/README.md

 This will produce the generated results in the floder `results/xsum/t5/2022-10-05-10-37-24-196200/`  containing `epoch-2_step-8000.test.sys` , `epoch-2_step-8000.test.ref`

 ### Evaluation
-We have proveded the evaluation scripts for each datasets: `evaluation/$dataset/eval.py` with which you can easily get the evaluation results.
+We have proveded the evaluation scripts for each dataset: `evaluation/$dataset/eval.py` with which you can easily get the evaluation results.

 This is an example to evaluate all the generated results for `xsum` in the folder `results/xsum/t5/2022-10-05-10-37-24-196200/`:
 ```